-(MHA may not renew the lease if the family has violated the requirement for resident performance of community service or participation in an economic self-sufficiency program in accordance with part 960, subpart F of this chapter.
+(MHA may not renew the lease if the family has violated the requirement for resident performance of community service or participation in an economic self-sufficiency program.
 At any time, MHA may terminate the tenancy in accordance with § 966.4(I).